Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Killarney Heights, placing the area among the bottom 25% of areas assessed nationally

-All development in Killarney Heights over the past five years has been comprised of standalone homes, maintaining the area's traditional suburban character focused on family homes.
-With approximately 1146 people per approval, it shows a mature, established area.
-According to AreaSearch's latest quarterly estimate, Killarney Heights is projected to add 183 residents by 2041 at current development rates.
-This should comfortably meet demand and provide good conditions for buyers while potentially supporting growth beyond current population projections.
+The national average is higher than Killarney Heights' level, indicating the area's established nature and suggesting potential planning limitations.
+Recent development has been entirely comprised of standalone homes, maintaining the area's traditional suburban character with a focus on family homes.
+With around 1526 people per approval, Killarney Heights shows a mature, established area.
+Future projections estimate an addition of 151 residents by 2041, based on AreaSearch's latest quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development